Social Media Impacts on Relationships

 Spending habits: Sharing purchasing habits on social media can be used against a spouse to show proof of spending or income.

 When it comes to social media and divorce, it’s better to be safe than sorry.
-If you are considering a divorce or need legal advice, our Naples attorneys are here to help.
+If you are considering a divorce or need legal advice, our Sarasota attorneys are here to help.
 We can help answer any questions you have about the potential complications that social media can create.

 Contact us for a free consultation online or by calling (941) 315-8598.
 Our attorneys are ready to help individuals and families throughout Venice, Sarasota, Charlotte County, Manatee County, and the surrounding areas.